 And within each of those components you should understand what these sub components are for:

-– Project Explorer: shows all the artifacts you’ve created for your automation project
+- Project Explorer: shows the artifacts created for your automation project

 - Workspace: where you create and modify those different artifacts